-Sure, by now we are all aware that LED light does wonderful things for plant growth.
-Plants grow quicker and healthier than under other, traditional lighting methods such as HPS, and if the LEDs are good, then even better than under natural sunlight.
+Sure, by now we are all aware that LED grow light does wonderful things for plant growth.
+Plants grow quicker and healthier than under other, traditional lighting methods such as HPS.
+If the LEDs are good, plants can grow even better than under natural sunlight.
 But why are they always purple/pink?

 All light sources contain a spectrum of colors within it – some light sources contain some of the colors, some contain all.
 Sunlight contains all spectrum colors and because of that feeds plants with all information they need.
 Additionally, because of the presence of all spectrum colors, it appears color-free to human eyes.